 Receivables and payables are stated inclusive of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.
+The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position. brought to account in the prior year because City did not obtain the control of the cloud b identical assets or liabilities that the entity can access at the measurement date.
 Instead the amount should be expensed.